|Marcia Anne Gjerde

 cancer for several months.

-Marcia was raised by her loving parents on a farm in Nettle Creek Township(Grundy County).
-A lifetime of faith in Jesus
+was raised by her loving parents on a farm in Nettle Creek Township(Grundy County).
+A lifetime of faith in Jesus Christ

-Christ began with her baptism as an infant, nurtured by worship and instruction at West Lisbon Lutheran Church.
-As a child,
+began with her baptism as an infant, nurtured by worship and instruction at West Lisbon Lutheran Church.
+As a child, she

 A few weeks after graduating from Newark High School, in June of 1960, Marcia began dating Dennis Gjerde, whom she first